revam/node-git-monorepo/README.md

 ## Usage

-**Note:** It is recommended to use a service or middleware from a sub-package.
+**Note:** It is recommended to use a function or class from a sub-package.

 ```js
 import http from "http";